 Trudy has over 25 years experience in the nonprofit community and with her background in community relations & the business world, she has always been involved in philanthropy and service.
 She has assisted on committees and advisory boards for a variety of projects, including Interfaith activities, disaster relieve, family support projects, and nonprofit events.
 She lives in Carmichael with her husband of 38 years and enjoys her two daughters and three granddaughters.
 She loves to garden and cook, and has a real live bucket list she is actively working to complete.

 As the Development Manager for local Boys & Girls Club, she saw the great need to help connect nonprofits with the volunteer community to get needed projects completed.
 In 2015 she cofounded Team Giving to provide this vital resource to our community.
 Trudy enjoys public speaking and has presented for Team Giving at the Points of Light Conference, Sacramento State University, the Impact Foundry's What IF Conference, local associations, and many other local engagements.
 Her presentations take the form of seminars, panels, workshops, and discussions sharing the valuable lessons learned and services offered by Team Giving.

 Michelle Doupe, Program Coordinator

 Moreen Lane, President

 Moreen Lane is the owner and connector for RR Strategies with over four decades of experience working with federal, state, and local organizations to build models that balance priorities and agendas from all key consituents at all levels.
 Prior to starting her own business, Moreen was the California State Deputy Director for ReadyNation, a national nonprofit business leader organization working to strengthen business and the economy through better policies for children and youth.
 In addition to her board service with Team Giving, Moreen serves with the NAWBO Sacramento Valley Foundation, NAWBO California Board and is a member of the California steering committee for Million Women Mentors California.
-Previously she has served on the boards of the YMCA, Community Services Planning Council, Family Services Agency, and was a loaned executive for the United Way Capitol Campaign.
+Previously she has served on the baords of the YWCA, Community Services Planning Council, Family Services Agency, and was a loaned executive for the United Way Capitol Campaign.
 She is an alumnus of the Saframento Metropolitan Chamber's Leadership Sacramento program.

 Michael Holy, Treasurer